 Neighborhood Preservation Zones (NPZs) are zoning overlays enabled by a 2008 ordinance, and are available to neighborhoods within the 1953 City limits that are designated National Register Historic Districts, or are eligible for that designation.
 Two have been established: Feldman’s and Jefferson Park.
-The purposes of the Neighborhood Preservation Zone (NPZ) are:
+As described in Section 5.10 of the Unified Development Code, the purposes of the Neighborhood Preservation Zone (NPZ) are:

 A. To provide a process for the establishment of NPZ districts to preserve, protect and enhance the unique character and historical resources of established City neighborhoods; and,

 B. To provide for the creation and establishment of a neighborhood-specific design manual for each NPZ district, containing architectural and design standards and guidelines to ensure that development is compatible with the neighborhood character overall, as well as with the character of the applicable Development Zone.